 Meta-Analysis

 We assembled a dataset on microbial distance-decay relationships by conducting a systematic literature search using the Web of Science search portal.
 To do this, we designed five different search terms in order to maximise the size of the resulting dataset, whilst minimising irrelevant or unsuitable studies (Table 1).
 All five searches were conducted on 08/06/2017, and results between 1900-2017 were saved.
 We downloaded all search results from Web of Science and used the “metagear” package (version 0.4) in R (version 3.4.1) to manually screen abstracts for suitability for inclusion in our study (R Development Core Team 2016; Lajeunesse 2016).
 We focussed on studies that had tested the distance-decay relationship using the Mantel correlation test.
 The Mantel test is used to test for correlation between two matrices (i.e. community dissimilarity and geographic distance), and is a common method for testing this relationship (Legendre et al. 2015).
 The Mantel correlation coefficient varies between -1 and 1, and we used this as our effect size.
 To standardise correlation coefficients between studies that had used similarity matrices, rather than dissimilarity matrices, we multiplied the former by -1, so that all correlation coefficients reflect the correlation between dissimilarity and geographic distance.
-Partial Mantel statistics (which are able to test for correlation between two matrices whilst controlling for a third) were excluded as they may be heavily influenced by which other variables are included in the test, and are therefore not easily comparable between studies.
+Partial Mantel statistics (which are able to test for correlation between two matrices whilst controlling for a third) were excluded as they may be heavily influenced by other variables included in the test, and are therefore not easily comparable between studies.
 We extracted information relating to the methodology of each study as well as the biological context.
 Specific details of the information we extracted are in Table 2.

 Statistical Analyses

-We used ANOVA tests to test whether the Mantel coefficients were different between community characterisation methods, different dissimilarity indices, study taxa, and different environments.
+We used ANOVA to test whether the Mantel coefficients were different between community characterisation methods, different dissimilarity indices, study taxa, and different environments.
 We also tested whether continuous variables such as study scale or sequencing depth were related to the Mantel coefficients.
 We first log transformed both study scale and sequencing depth as these variables spanned several orders of magnitude.

 Results

-Our initial Web of Science searches resulted in a total of 2,250 search hits (Table 1).
-After removing duplicate hits (i.e. studies that appeared in multiple searches), this number reduced to 2,031 hits.
-Manual screening of the abstracts yielded 547 studies which were deemed to be potentially suitable for use in this analysis.
-Following data extraction (see Methods description), data were successfully obtained from 108 studies represented in 33 journals (Fig. S1), resulting in 287 recorded d-d relationships (Fig. 1).
+Our initial Web of Science searches resulted in 2,250 search hits (Table 1).
+After removing duplicate hits (i.e. studies that appeared in multiple searches), this number was reduced to 2,031 hits.
+Manual screening of the abstracts yielded 547 studies that were deemed to be potentially suitable for use in this analysis.
+Data were obtained from 108 studies represented in 33 journals (Fig. S1), resulting in 287 recorded d-d relationships (Fig. 1).
 Reported Mantel correlation coefficients ranged from -0.24 to 0.95, with a mean of 0.27 (std. error = 0.014).

 Influence of methodological factors on D-D relationship

 To determine whether the microbial distance-decay relationship may be influenced by methodological factors, we tested whether the method of community characterisation, sampling depth, or choice of community similarity index influence the Mantel correlation coefficient.
-In contrast to our prediction, high-throughput sequencing methods (HTS) did not result in significantly higher Mantel coefficients compared to fingerprinting methods, or other low resolution methods (Figure 2A; F2, 284 = 0.19, P = 0.83).
+In contrast to our prediction, high-throughput sequencing methods (HTS) did not result in significantly higher Mantel coefficients compared to fingerprinting methods, or other low-resolution methods (Figure 2A; F2, 284 = 0.19, P = 0.83).
 However, when we examined only statistically significant (alpha = 0.05) Mantel coefficients (Fig. 2B), studies that used HTS had higher Mantel coefficients, approaching statistical significance (F2, 175 = 2.73, P = 0.07).